urvishp13/Expression-Evaluation/docs/testcases.md

 ### Testing buildSymbols()

-Note: The "_" in the test cases are spaces: "_" is one space and "__" is two spaces.
+Note: The underscores in the test cases are spaces: "_" is one space and "__" is two spaces.
 Spaces were put in the test cases to see if non-letter/non-numeric characters are properly skipped when parsing the expression.

 There is no return value for this expression.
 Instead, it is used to extract the variables/arrays from the expresssion.
 Its correctness